There are three ways to see New York – by road, water, and air.

 If you cancel at least 24 hours before the start date of your helicopter tour, you qualify for a 100 percent refund.

-Cancellations made within 24 hours of the start date of the tour won’t receive any refund.
+Cancellations made within 24 hours of the tour’s start date won’t receive any refund.

 When helicopter ride gets canceled